dssimmons-codes/AMDAT/Manual/time_scheme.md

 <h1>Time Schemes</h1>

-AMDAT is currently capable of handling two schema for the time-spacing with which snapshots are output from an MD simulation to the system trajectory: _linear_ and _blocked exponential_.
+AMDAT is currently capable of handling three schema for the time-spacing with which snapshots are output from an MD simulation to the system trajectory: _snapshot_, _linear_ and _blocked exponential_.
 The choice between these two schema has major implications for how dynamical quantities are analyzed.
 In particular, AMDAT assumes _stationarity_ for most dynamical calculations, such that dynamics are averaged over many start times.
 The handling of which times are employed as start times is quite different in the cases of the two schema.
 Formally, if we have some correlation function $C(\Delta t)$, this function is typically averaged over $S$ start times $s_j$, as

 $$C(\Delta t)=\sum_{j=1}^{S}(\langle A(s_j)B(s_j+\Delta t) \rangle$$